MarcinG0/Git-and-terminal-commands/git-commands.md

-- git innit: Initialize an empty Git repozitory
+- git init: Initialise an empty Git repository

-- git clone [repozitory URL]: Clone a repozitory into a new directory
+- git clone [repozitory URL]: Clone a repository into a new directory

 - git add [file]: Add file/s to the staging area